Planning Public Notification Service

-The Planning Department will be expanding its public notification service starting January 15, 2019.
-The Department will begin sending out email notification of all upcoming, Planning public hearings and other public meetings to anyone (individuals, neighborhood organizations, other entities, etc.) who signs up for the service.
+The Planning Department expanded its public notification service starting in January 2019.
+The Department sends email notification of all upcoming Planning public hearings and other public meetings to anyone (individuals, neighborhood organizations, other entities, etc.) who signs up for the service.

-- The Planning Department's new email Public Notification Service is a continuation and expansion of the existing neighborhood notification mail-outs for zoning and other land use public hearings.
+- The Planning Department's email Public Notification Service is a continuation and expansion of the previous neighborhood notification mail-outs for zoning and other land use public hearings.

 - These notifications go beyond state law requirements and have been determined by Durham’s elected officials to be a necessary method to help citizens stay informed about upcoming zoning and other land use public hearings.